 Books overreact to splashy plays the same way humans do.
 A 70-yard touchdown can swing a live spread three points, even if the model would say the team scoring was already favored.
 If you can quickly compute that the new line is overshooting, you can fade the move before the book corrects.

-Example: KC up 14-7 on Buffalo.
-Mahomes throws a pick-six.
-Score now 14-14.
-Live line swings from KC -4.5 to Buffalo -1.
+Example: Kansas City is up 14-7 on Buffalo.
+Patrick Mahomes throws a pick-six, Josh Allen gets a short field on the next possession, and the score is suddenly 14-14.
+Live line swings from Chiefs -4.5 to Bills -1.
 Your pregame model had KC -3 with 60% win probability.
 Even after the pick-six, the game is essentially a coin flip — the new line is too far.
-KC -1 looks good for a couple of minutes before the algorithm corrects.
+Chiefs -1 looks good for a couple of minutes before the algorithm corrects.

 2. Weather and pace adjustments the book is slow on